ponceoscarj/speech_ker/README.md

 # Benachmark of ASR and Diarization models

 ## ASR models
-All files for asr inferences are in the `asr` folder with instructions on how to run the models.
+All files for asr inference are in the `asr` folder with instructions on how to run the models.

 ## Diarization models
-All files for diarization inferences are in the `diairization` folder with instructions on how to run the models.
+All files for diarization inference are in the `diairization` folder with instructions on how to run the models.

 ## Additional files